litlfred/ITI.VHL/input/pagecontent/volume-1.md

-As an individal moves within or across jurisidicional boundaries, they may wish to provide access to clinical anor other health related documents to a set of trusted parties who are authorized to access that individual's health documents.
+As an individual moves within or across jurisdictional boundaries, they may wish to provide access to clinical anor other health related documents to a set of trusted parties who are authorized to access that individual's health documents.
 The individual may wish to grant access to a single health document or a set of related health documents.

 The Verifiable Health Link (VHL) profile defines protocols and patterns that allow the sharing of health documents in a auditable and verfiable manner within and across jurisdictional boundaries.
 The VHL profile describes mechanisms, the VHLs, that an individual, the VHL Holder, uses to provide authorize access to their health records from an issuer, the VHL Sharer, to a third party, the VHL Receiver.
 The means by which the VHL is held by the VHL Holder or shared by the VHL Holder to the VHL Receiver are beyond the scope of this profile.